DetachHead/basedpyright/docs/development/localization.md

 -   Click on a category in the message tree to expand/collapse the content under that category.
 -   Click on a message entry in the message tree to prompt the corresponding English entry automatically.

+!!! note

-> NOTE: If the operation "Compare message keys differences" is triggered, the popup can ONLY be closed by pressing `c`.
+    If the operation "Compare message keys differences" is triggered, the popup can ONLY be closed by pressing <kbd>C</kbd>.

 ## General guidelines